Get to know St. Matthew's University at an upcoming event!

 • Adhere to professional attire standards: Present yourself professionally by adhering to dress code guidelines.
 Wearing appropriate attire instills confidence and demonstrates competence to both patients and peers.

-Contact our knowledgeable team today or join one of our upcoming events to learn more about studying at St. Matthew’s University School of Medicine!
+Then contact our knowledgeable team today or join one of our upcoming events to ask questions and gain admissions support.

 Related Blogs